Australia pushes to cut power bills, delays gas export curbs

-MELBOURNE, June 20 Australia's conservative government stepped up efforts to cut power prices on Tuesday by proposing to block network operators from appealing regulated rates.
+MELBOURNE, June 20 (Reuters) - Australia's conservative government stepped up efforts to cut power prices on Tuesday by proposing to block network operators from appealing regulated rates.

 It also said that planned gas export curbs would be delayed until January 2018 at the earliest.